Glorious Revolution: The collapse of James's rule

 James had considered himself safe from invasion, due to the French threat to the Spanish Netherlands, his navy and because it was late in the year for launching an expedition.
 He now panicked and met with the bishops on 28 September, offering them concessions.
 They responded five days later with demands that he restore the religious position to that prevailing in February 1685, and hold free elections for a new Parliament.
 Although they hoped this would allow James to remain king, in reality there was little chance of this.
 At a minimum, he would have to disinherit his son, enforce the Test Acts, and accept the supremacy of Parliament, all of which were unacceptable.
 In addition, by now his Whig opponents did not trust him to keep his promises, while Tories like Danby were too committed to William to escape punishment.

 Although his veterans were superior to the largely untested recruits of the Royal Army, William and his English supporters preferred to avoid bloodshed.
 Torbay was sufficiently far from London to provide time for the regime to collapse on its own, while to avoid alienating the local population, his troops were well supplied and paid three months in advance.
 On 9 November, he entered Exeter and issued a proclamation claiming he sought only to secure the rights of his wife and a free Parliament.
 Despite this, there was little enthusiasm for either party, and the general mood was one of confusion and distrust.
 In Northern England, much of the gentry confirmed their backing for the invasion after Danby had the Declaration read out in York on 12 November.

 On 19 November, James joined his main force of 19,000 at Salisbury, but morale was low and the loyalty of some commanders doubtful, with a number of officers defecting to William between 10 and 20 November.
-Although the numbers were relatively small, the defections badly impacted morale, while the Royal Army was short of both food and ammunition.
+Although the numbers were relatively small, the defections badly impacted morale, and the Royal Army was short of both food and ammunition.
 On 20 November, Royal dragoons clashed with Williamite scouts at Wincanton, but along with a minor skirmish at Reading on 9 December, these were the only substantial military actions of the campaign.
 After securing his rear by taking Plymouth on 18 November, William began his advance on 21 November, while Danby and Belasyse captured York and Hull several days later.